 Join a Program

-AFS Intercultural Programs’ Global Up Americas connects young people and their educators in the Americas, developing them as active global citizens through a virtual, classroom-to-classroom learning experience with global competence curriculum and live facilitated dialogue sessions.
+AFS Intercultural Programs’ Global Up Americas connects young people and their educators in the Americas, developing them as active leaders through a virtual, classroom-to-classroom learning experience with live facilitated dialogue sessions.
 Learn more.

 • Participant Age Group: High School/Grades 9-12 (14-17 years old)

-• Partners: High school educators who teach any subject relevant to the program’s core curriculum components: cultural diversity, language learning (Spanish and English), geography, social studies, intercultural communication, global affairs, among others.
+• Partners: High school educators who teach any subject relevant to the program’s core curriculum components: language learning (Spanish and English), geography, social studies, global affairs, among others.

 • Locations: United States, Colombia, Mexico

-Global Nomads Group – Overcoming Bias Through Language Learning
+Global Nomads Group – Building Understanding Through Language Learning U.S. & Latin America

 • Participant Age Group: Middle School/Grades 6-8, High School/Grades 9-12